AdobeDocs/express-add-ons-docs/src/pages/guides/design/index.md

 Check out the variety of icons available for use in your add-ons as well from [Spectrum here](https://spectrum.adobe.com/page/icons/).
 There's also a set of icons for the Express theme in an alpha stage currently available.
 To use those, install the package with `npm i @spectrum-icons/express`.
 Then you can use them by importing them.
 See the above steps for an example of how to import and use an icon.

 ## Tips
-Use the existing Express UI as an example of the types of patterns and behaviors to use in your own add-on design.
+Use the existing Adobe Express UI as an example of the types of patterns and behaviors to use in your own add-on design.
 For instance, you could take a closer look at the other panels and how the UI is implemented in them to help guide you, such as the Media, Theme and Text panels shown below, which are already part of Express.

 #### Media Panel
 ![Express Media Panel](img/media-panel.png)